Rhode Island Counseling License Requirements

 3. Pass the National Clinical Mental Health Counselor Examination (NCMHCE).

-Approved candidates will be permitted to take the National Clinical Mental Health Counselor Exam (NCMHCE) at the next available time.
+Approved candidates will be registered to take the National Clinical Mental Health Counselor Exam (NCMHCE) at the next available time.
 The exam is administered by the National Board for Certified Counselors (NBCC) at Pearson Vue testing centers across the country.
-The NCMHCE uses a simulation-based format to test knowledge of clinical mental health assess, diagnosis, and treatment.
+You will receive a notification regarding the exam from NBCC about 10 days before the exam date.
+The NCMHCE uses a simulation-based format to test knowledge of clinical mental health assessment, diagnosis, and treatment.
 The online handbook provides more information about how to register and prepare.
-The NBCC will send exam results directly to the Department within six weeks.
+The NBCC will send exam results directly to HEALTH within about six weeks; HEALTH will then forward your results to you.

 4. Receive your CMHC license.

-Once you have passed the NCMHCE exam and the Department has received your results, your application will be approved.
-Wallet-sized licenses are mailed by the Department and can take up to eight weeks processed after approval.
-You can also order a wall certificate for an additional fee from the Department ($30 as of October 2019).
+Once you have passed the NCMHCE exam and HEALTH has received your results, your application will be approved.
+Wallet-sized licenses are mailed by HEALTH and can take up to eight weeks to process after approval.
+You can also order a wall certificate for an additional fee from HEALTH ($30 as of December 2022).

 The RIDOH does not have any reciprocity agreements for counseling licensure, but applications for licensure by endorsement are accepted and reviewed on a case-by-case basis.
 Applicants should apply using the CMHC application form and submit verifications of licenses held in other states along with transcripts and proof of supervised experience.
 Standards in the licensing state should be similar to those in Rhode Island.

-The Department sends email expiration notices 60 days ahead with a renewal ID that can be used to renew online.
+The Board sends email expiration notices 60 days ahead with a renewal ID that can be used to renew online.
 The renewal can take up to five business days to be processed; the status will be updated online and you will receive a new license in the mail.
-As of October 2019, the renewal fee is $50.
-Licensees must complete 40 credits of continuing education (CE) during each biennial renewal period.
-Further information about CE, including lists of pre-approved CE providers and activities, is available in the Department regulations.
+As of December 2022, the renewal fee is $50.
+Licensees must complete 40 credits of continuing education during each biennial renewal period.
+Further information about continuing education, including a list of pre-approved continuing education activities, is available in the Board regulations.

 Additional Counseling Careers and Licenses in Rhode Island